Eastern Fare Music Foundation: Eastern Fare (acoustic rock band)

 Eastern Fare Music Foundation started an acoustic rock band named Eastern Fare in 2009.
 The band consists of Siddharth Tanti and Faheeda Fahad on Vocals, Jim Ankan Deka on Lead Guitars, Suchin Ravi on Rhythm Guitars, Anand PM on Keyboards and Bass and Sharan on Drums.
 Some of their original compositions are "Least Liked Best", "Personally Your's", "How Else Can We Sing This" and "Horizon in My Eye".

 Philanthropy

 Count Your Blessings (CYB)

-‘Count Your Blessings’, a philanthropic initiative by Eastern Fare Music Club was established in October 2010.
+Count Your Blessings, a philanthropic initiative by Eastern Fare Music Club was established in October 2010.
 The members of this initiative focus mainly on blood donation camps, donation to non-profit organizations, visiting slum areas and giving aid, giving education to underprivileged children and visiting senior citizens home and orphanage.

 North-East India Page on Facebook

 An initiative of Eastern Fare Music Foundation, the North-East India page on Facebook was founded in July 2009.
-It was Jim Ankan and his team’s love for North-East that gave forth to the creation of this popular page on Facebook.
-With regular updates of imperative, fun and frolicking facts about the North Eastern Corner of India, the page also focuses on and puts forward the significant travel destinations and esteemed North Eastern Personalities to a worldwide audience.
-The page currently has over 32,000 members and growing.
+With regular updates and facts about the North Eastern Corner of India, the page also focuses on and puts forward travel destinations and esteemed North Eastern Personalities to a worldwide audience.